 What are the differences between Kyphosis, Lordosis, and Scoliosis?

 Anyone in healthcare knows how important it is to keep the spine happy and healthy.
-The backbone is responsible for so much in our bodily balance, and any damage to it can affect how well we function and move.
+The backbone is responsible for so much in our bodily balance, and any damage to it can affect how well we function and move, which is why seating for spinal conditions is so important.
 When you see a healthy spine from the side, it has natural curves that help to absorb shock and cope with gravity’s effect on the body.
 When you look from behind, the spine should be straight down the middle of the back.

 However, some people have spinal deformities.
 Whether it’s genetic, a result of poor positioning, illness, or an accident, the spine can curve and become misaligned therefore leading to further health problems.
-The three main types of spinal deformities are Kyphosis, Lordosis, and Scoliosis.
+The three main types of spinal deformities are Scoliosis, Lordosis and Kyphosis.
 These are particularly prominent when we examine a person’s seated posture.
 Knowing the difference between these three irregularities is vital for physiotherapists, occupational therapists, and any seating specialists.

 This spinal deformity can be caused by things as simple as poor posture, or by something as serious as abnormal vertebrae or Spina Bifida.
 Osteoporosis is one of the most common causes of a kyphosis, as vertebrae are more susceptible to decay and cannot support the user’s weight as comfortably.